TriplyDB/Documentation/docs/triply-etl/sources/apis.md

 The URL source type can also be used to extract records from online endpoints and APIs.

-The following code snippet extracts records from a TriplyDB REST API:
+The following code snippet extracts records from a TriplyDB RESTful API:

 ```ts
 fromJson(Source.url('https://api.triplydb.com/datasets')),